 How to Set Up a Buffet

-Think in stations.
 Which foods are quick grab-and-go?
 Which foods will be where someone places a plate down to build something (like butter a bagel or make a sandwich)?

 Placing all of the quick grab-and-go in the front will help accommodate the flow.
 If you have stations that take longer, think about putting them closer to the end or by themselves.

 Remember, the best part about brunch is that you can lay out everything before your guests arrive.
-Use nice platters to lay out your food.

 If you can, add crates or pedestals or even small bouquets of flowers, an Easter bunny statue or put plastic eggs around to add height and dimension to your display.